A double cancer diagnosis like Navratilova's isn't as rare as you might think - KTVZ

 “Head and neck cancer caused by HPV is an easier cancer to treat compared to a head and neck cancer that’s caused by alcohol and smoking,” he said.

-There can also be differences in how these head and neck cancers are treated, according to Knudson.
+There can also be differences in how these head and neck cancers are treated, according to Knudsen.

 A vaccine can help protect against HPV cancers.
 The recommendation from the US Centers for Disease Control and Prevention is for children to get the vaccine around 11 or 12 years old.

-Note: This story has been updated to correct the spelling of American Cancer Society CEO Karen Knudsen’s last name.